-1. Satheesh PRV Satheesh.Kumar.P.R.Veerapadran@honeywell.com 2.
-Ravikanth Dangeti Ravinkanth.Dangeti@honeywell.com 3.
-Akash Shrivastava Akash.Shrivastava@Honeywell.com 4.
-Ramesh Sitaraman Ramesh.Sitaraman@Honeywell.com 5.
-Murali Krishnan Murali.KrishnanS@Honeywell.com 6.
-M.Vijavalakshmi mviii@tce.edu
+Satheesh.Kumar.P.R.Veerapadran@honeywell.com Ravinkanth.Dangeti@honeywell.com Akash.Shrivastava@Honeywell.com Ramesh.Sitaraman@Honeywell.com Murali.KrishnanS@Honeywell.com mviji@tce.edu

 14CS1H0

 FOUNDATIONS OF NOSQL DATABASE

 This course will provide specialized knowledge on computing with focus on hadoop applications technology.
 Students will be trained in understanding the concepts of emerging technologies in data analytics and development of applications to be run on hadoop environment.
 Students will study and gain experience with the languages and frameworks that are most commonly used in developing these applications, with the design of user interfaces and software systems, and with associated topics such as map reduce framework, hosting infrastructure, and database administration.
 Students will also learn the fundamental principles on which these topics are based, so that they will be prepared for the new technologies that are constantly being developed.